ndiego/genesis-columns-advanced/readme.txt

 `

 = How do I disable the builtin stylesheet? =
 If you are already using a Genesis theme, it is likely that it includes column classes.
 In which case you might not want to use the builtin styles that come with this plugin.
-You can easily disable the stylesheet using the fitler below.
+You can easily disable the stylesheet using the filter below.
 Just add it to you functions.php file. **Note: Genesis themes do not support fifths, so if you diable this plugin's builtin stylesheet, the fifths shortcodes won't do anything.**

 `
 add_filter( 'gca_load_column_styles', '__return_false' );